Basel, Rathaus am 1. August 2024. Foto/Photo: TES

 Swiss Citizens, cantons and communes

-However divided the cantons were, the Confederation persisted through compromise, striving for the attainable, pragmatism and, above all, the absence of dominant personal, monarchic and dynastic structures.
-These centuries of cooperation, experiences and (international) politics in good and bad times and the involvement and participation of citizens in their society still characterise Switzerland.
+However divided the cantons were, the Confederation persisted through compromise, striving for the attainable, pragmatism, and, above all, the absence of dominant personal, monarchic, and dynastic structures.
+These centuries of cooperation, experiences, and (international) politics in good and bad times, as well as the involvement and participation of citizens in their society, still characterise Switzerland.

-The militia system in politics, administration, army and numerous mostly centuries-old Genossenschaften, Gesellschaften, associations and other social organisations express this involvement and engagement.
+The militia system in politics, administration, the army, and primarily numerous centuries-old Genossenschaften, Gesellschaften, associations, and other social organisations expresses this involvement and engagement.

 Traditions can lead to rigidity.
-What is unique about Switzerland is its adaptation and modernisation while retaining traditions.
+What is unique about Switzerland is its ability to adapt and modernise while retaining its traditions.

 Melting pot, integration miracle, Schwyzertütsch and patois suisse